CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

 TL;DR Petroleum-distillate carrier (naphtha, kerosine, mineral and paraffin oils) with SiO2 quartz resin fillers · community evidence shows it masks light swirls and haze, not corrects them, with a glossier finish than CarPro's own Reflect polish.
 The fill is unusually long-lived, with reports of 9-12 months before a full strip is needed.
-The DANGER signal word (H304 aspiration hazard, a swallowing risk, not a polishing hazard) pulls health to 3.0/10, keeping the composite below Recommended.
+The DANGER signal word (H304 aspiration hazard, not a polishing hazard) caps health at 5.0/10, holding the composite below Recommended.

-A thin coat spread by hand or DA pad, with prompt pad cleanup needed for the quartz content.
-Threads on CarPro's own forum and AutoGeek Online describe the SiO2 resin fillers as masking light swirls and haze rather than cutting them away, with a glossier finish than Reflect per several comparisons.
-Built-in SiO2 content lets it prime directly for a CQuartz or Reload topcoat without the solvent wipe-down Reflect requires, though some users note the residue is a little harder to buff off.
+A thin coat spread by hand or DA pad, with prompt pad cleanup for the quartz content.
+CarPro forum and AutoGeek Online threads describe the SiO2 resin fillers as masking light swirls rather than cutting them, glossier than Reflect.
+The built-in SiO2 primes directly for a CQuartz or Reload topcoat without Reflect's solvent wipe-down, though the residue is a little harder to buff off.

 Owners planning a CQuartz or Reload coating who want the primer and gloss step combined, plus daily drivers wanting long-lived masking of light swirls.
-Skip it for real scratches or heavy swirl clusters needing actual correction · a compound or cutting polish like Reflect removes defects, while Essence only fills them cosmetically.
-Also skip it before a non-CarPro coating without confirming compatibility first.
+Skip it for real scratches or heavy swirls needing correction · a compound like Reflect removes defects, while Essence only fills them.
+Also confirm compatibility before a non-CarPro coating.

 The SDS classifies Essence as Aspiration Hazard Category 1 (H304), signal word DANGER · this applies only if swallowed, so do not induce vomiting and seek medical help if ingested.
 SDS §11 finds no skin or eye irritation or sensitization classification, and §8 states breathing protection is not required in normal use.
-Eye and skin protection are situational, for higher-speed machine use and prolonged contact respectively.
+Eye and skin protection are situational, for higher-speed machine use and prolonged contact respectively; respiratory protection is also situational, named by SDS §8 for DA-pad mist in a poorly ventilated garage.
 No PFAS, no asthmagens, no aquatic-toxicity classification; no Prop 65 warning found on the label, SDS, or ingredient cross-check.

 It masks them, not removes them.
 SDS and product chemistry confirm Essence uses a lighter abrasive load than CarPro Reflect combined with SiO2 quartz resin fillers · the fillers fill fine swirls and haze optically rather than cutting them out of the clear coat.
 Community forum posts on CarPro's own detailing forum and AutoGeek describe the effect as filling rather than correcting: expect a visibly glossier, less-marred appearance, not a permanent removal of scratches.